-James E. Mills, Jr., (Senior Vice President, Strategy, Risk & Audit)
+James E. Mills, Jr. (Senior Vice President, Strategy, Risk & Audit)

-Jim Mills, Jr. has been employed by the Association since March 2016.
-He has primary responsibility for the implementation of an enterprise risk management program and its alignment with the Association's strategic initiatives, and is the head of Internal Audit.
+James Mills, Jr. has been employed by the Association since 2016.
+He has primary responsibility for the implementation of an enterprise risk management program and its alignment with the Association's strategic initiatives and is the head of Internal Audit.
 He is the Association's liaison with external reviewers, auditors, and regulators.
-Mr. Mills works primarily out of the Williston office.
 Prior to joining the Association, Mr. Mills spent 15 years with Bombardier, Inc. and seven years with JPMorgan, holding several risk management, corporate governance, and credit administration roles.
 Mr. Mills holds a B.S. in Business Administration, with concentrations in Finance and Management Information Systems, from the University of Vermont.